Kitchen Serf

 And then they would have the citrus fruit right in the fridge for juicing.
 This was a restaurant so they use a fair amount of citrus juice.

-But if you weren't gonna use all that citrus juice, you could also either squeeze the fruit and freeze the juice or you could freeze the whole fruit.
+But if you weren't going to use all that citrus juice, you could also either squeeze the fruit and freeze the juice or you could freeze the whole fruit.

 I interviewed a cookbook author who lives in Maine and she just puts her lemons and limes in the freezer as soon as she gets home from the grocery store.